mimisasouvanh/apidocs/v1.0/api/item_post_permissions.md

 ```http
 POST https://graph.microsoft.com/v1.0/drive/root
 ```
-In the request body, supply a JSON representation of [permission](../resources/permission.md) object.
+In the request body, supply a JSON representation of the [permission](../resources/permission.md) object.
 ##### Response
 Here is an example of the response.
 <!-- {